 Q. How is the CTeen Origin Trail staffed?

 A. Our staff are handpicked for their dedication and skill in working with teenagers, as well as their warm and welcoming spirit.
 In addition to our dedicated directors and counselors, a health staff member and a fun-loving Rabbi or Rebbetzin will accompany the group throughout the trip.
-Where necessary, the group will be accompanied by an armed security officer.
+The group will be accompanied by an armed security officer at all times.

 Q. What security precautions are taken while in Morocco & Israel?

 A. The safety and security of program participants is of paramount concern.
 CTeen’s international travel program itineraries are carefully prepared by local experienced Jewish tour companies who have extensive knowledge and experience in leading groups to the selected cities and sites.
 All itineraries are subject to change at any time in the event of safety or security concerns.
 Transportation on public buses and trains is not utilized at any time during the program.
 Participants are not permitted to leave the program at any time unless accompanied by a staff member.
-When necessary the group is accompanied by an armed security officer.
-While in Israel, coordinators constantly monitor the security situation and are in close contact with the IDF and Israeli Police to ensure that they are updated about any and all changing circumstances in real-time.
+The group is accompanied by an armed security officer at all times.
+While in Israel, coordinators constantly monitor the security situation and are in close contact with the IDF and Israeli Police to ensure that they are updated about any and all changing circumstances in real time.

 Q. Where does the trip start and end?

-A. The CTeen Origin Trail begins in New York, from where all participants and staff fly together on a group flight from JFK or Newark airport to Morocco.
+A. The CTeen Origin Trail begins in New York, from where all participants and staff fly together on a group flight from JFK airport to Morocco.
 All travel in Morocco and Israel will be via chartered coach bus.
-We will spend twenty-two days, including three Shabbatot in Israel.
+We will spend five days in Morocco and 17 days including three Shabbatot in Israel.
 The group will fly back together from Tel Aviv to JFK airport in New York where the trip ends.

 Q. Does attending this trip affect a teen's eligibility for Birthright?

 A. No, it will not affect their eligibility for birthright.
-Birthright's policy is that a participant must not have been in Israel for any consecutive three-month period after the age of twelve, and must not have participated on a peer group/educational trip since they turned 18 years of age.
+Birthright's policy is that a participant must not have been in Israel for any consecutive three-month period after the age of twelve, for more information please visit mayanotisrael.com/eligibility

 Q. My teen will be flying to New York, who can escort my teen in the airport?

 A. If necessary, you should be able to escort your teen to his or her flight.
 Please contact your airline for its specific policies.
-It is generally possible to obtain a gate pass to escort an unaccompanied minor through security until the departure gate (e.g. Spirit Airlines).
+It is generally possible to obtain a gate pass to escort an unaccompanied minor through security until the departure gate.
 CTeen staff will have the flight information of every teen and will be waiting to greet him or her at the designated meeting spot.